wrzlbrmft/arch-pi/README.md

 but also adds some configuration settings like networking, including a static IP address for a fully headless setup without a screen or keyboard.

-After the installation you can directly login to you Raspberry Pi using the pre-configured IP address.
+After the installation you can directly login to your Raspberry Pi using the pre-configured IP address.

 ## Requirements